 End of waste is a process to facilitate the recovery or recycling of waste for use as a resource, to directly replace the use of raw materials.
 The NIEA provides a view by assessing each submission against the following:

 - Waste Framework Directive

 Please see the links below to the End of Waste submission form and guidance.
-The detailed End of Waste guidance explains the information and the level of detail that must be supplied, to satisfy each of the elements of Article 6 of the Waste Framework Directive and the elements of the OSS Test.
+The detailed End of Waste guidance explains the information and the level of detail that must be supplied, to satisfy each of the elements of Article 6 of the Waste Framework Directive.
 The guidance explains the requirements, to produce a complete submission.

 For further information on End of Waste submissions please contact NIEA on (028) 9056 9359